djavorszky/danfromit/content/posts/2018-in-review/index.md

 ![2018 calendar](images/2018-header.jpg)
 <sub>Image credit to [ulleo on pixabay.com](https://pixabay.com/en/calendar-2018-year-turn-of-the-year-2763496/)</sub>

 Understandably, it's rather hard, as I don't have any place to look back to see what I've planned for the year.
-The truth is, I haven't had anything, I was just going with the flow, if you will.
+The truth is, I haven't had anything, I was just going with the flow if you will.

-### Good things come to those who think
+Good things come to those who think

 One of the best things that came out of 2018, is me realizing that I didn't have any plans for the year.
 No clear-cut path to improve in, no fixed interests, no real idea of what I _really_ wanted to do.

 Have you ever had the feeling that you don't really enjoy what you're doing or working on?
 And that you're pretty sure that you should change, but not sure what exactly?
-Or - have you had colleagues or employees who kept on complaining about their responsibilities, but when asked what they wanted to do about it, how they wanted to change it, they simply said "I don't know"?
+Or - have you had colleagues or employees who kept on complaining about their responsibilities, but when asked what they wanted to do about it, how they wanted to change it, they simply said: "I don't know"?

 ![questions](images/question.jpg)
 <sub>Image credit to [Anemone123 on pixabay.com](https://pixabay.com/en/question-question-mark-survey-2736480/)</sub>